Let fires burn

 LISA CURTIS: So I sometimes talk about founders who have this delusional version of reality.

 HOFFMAN: That’s Lisa Curtis, co-founder and CEO of an energy snack and drink company called Kuli Kuli.
-Their secret ingredient is a nutrient-rich leaf called moringa; it’s a well-known plant in West Africa.
-In the US?
-Not so much—though I’ve been steeping moringa leaves in hot water lately, and I have to say, it’s amazing stuff.
-Lisa saw an opportunity to scale the moringa market here in the U.S. Whole Foods wanted to partner with her and develop a new energy drink.
+Their secret ingredient is a nutrient-rich leaf called moringa; it’s all the range in West Africa.
+In the U.S.?
+Not so much – though I’ve been steeping moringa leaves in hot water lately, and I have to say, it’s amazing stuff.
+Lisa saw the opportunity to scale the moringa market here in the U.S. Whole Foods wanted to partner with her and develop a new energy drink.

 HOFFMAN: So what happened?
 Those super-hearty moringa leaves clogged the machines on the factory floor.
 Lisa’s team scrambled to find a new factory.
 A snowstorm delayed their first shipment.
 Tempers flared.
 Buyers got upset.
 Then, at last, the big day arrives.

 CURTIS: I think it was still the right answer to say “yes.”
-Obviously, hindsight is 20/20, but I don’t think I would’ve changed saying “yes” and seizing the opportunity.
+Obviously, hindsight is 20/20 and if I could have maybe spent more time on the factory floor and been there to really make sure that the product we were getting was the product we had expected, that might have solved it.
+But I don’t think I would’ve changed saying “yes” and seizing the opportunity.

 HOFFMAN: Kuli Kuli is now available in 3,000 stores, quadrupling its footprint in a year, thanks to that Whole Foods launch.
 What’s important about this story is that it’s full of unforced errors.
 And I would argue that those errors are fine, so long as you’re pursuing a massive growth opportunity.